 Increasing a building’s energy performance is a continuous process of improving both building operations and systems.
 The first step to examining and improving your building’s performance is to measure your energy performance with ENERGY STAR Portfolio Manager.
 From there, the process of improving energy efficiency will be somewhat different in each building, depending on current energy management practices and the age and efficiency of building systems.
-However, all buildings that improve their energy efficiency will do some combination of the following: See our Energy Efficiency Checklist for a summary.
+However, all buildings that improve their energy efficiency will do some combination of the Energy Efficiency Checklist (pdf).

-The Energize Denver Energy Efficiency Awards were given to the three office buildings, three apartment buildings and three hotels that improved their energy efficiency the most from 2016 to 2017.
-Here are the winners! please see the CREJ special Energize Denver supplement.
+In 2019, the Energize Denver Energy Efficiency Awards were given to the three office buildings, three multifamily buildings and three hotels that improved their energy efficiency the most.
+Here are descriptions of the winners!
+Check them out and learn from real world examples what you can implement in your own building!

 Operating a building efficiently means: